Xi Banshan Huangpian 2014

 • weight: 200 g / 7.04 oz

-Handmade with tea leaves picked from Xi Banshan in 2014, this well-balanced sheng pu-erh is represented by its initial vegetal taste, which soon transfers to a honey flavour.
-It is a sheng pu-erh that can be easily enjoyed on a daily basis.
+Handmade with tea leaves picked from Xi Banshan in 2014, this well-balanced sheng pu-eh is represented by its initial vegetal taste, which soon transfers to a comforting honey flavour.
+It is a sheng pu-er that can be easily enjoyed, offering daily relaxation and comfort.

-The name Laohuangpian literally means “old yellow leaves” in Chinese.
-Some also call it Huangpian, meaning “yellow leaves”.
-The picking standard of pu-erh tea has been 1 bud, with up to 3 leaves, in rare occasions it goes up to 4 leaves.
-During processing, smaller and suppler tea buds are easily getting rolled up into cord-like strands, whereas the bigger and broader leaves aren’t.
-As a result the shape of the 3rd and 4th leaves is not as ideal after processing.
-For the best aesthetics of final product to the consumers, tea farmers usually filter out these bigger leaves so that the remaining ones are neat and symmetrical when pressed into bing.
-These bigger leaves are often kept by the tea farmers themselves and are rarely found in the market.
-Unknown to the general public, these larger and plumpish leaves are more flavourful and sweeter as it has been grown on the trees for a longer period of time.
-Laohuangpian undergoes the same production method as sheng pu-erh and possesses the same quality.
+The name huangpian means “yellow leaves” in Chinese.
+The picking standard of pu-er tea is 1 bud, with up to 3 leaves; on rare occasions, it goes up to 4.
+The smaller and suppler tea buds are easily rolled into cord-like strands during the initial processing, whereas the bigger and broader leaves aren’t.
+As a result, the shape of the 3rd and 4th leaves is not ideal.
+For the best aesthetics of the final product to the consumers, tea farmers usually filter out these bigger leaves so that the remaining ones are neat and consistent when pressed into bing or disks The tea farmers often keep these bigger leaves, which are less common on the market.
+Unknown to the general public, these larger and plumpish leaves are more flavourful and sweeter as they have been grown on trees longer.
+Laohuangpian undergoes the same production method as sheng pu-er and retains the same quality.
 This tea is worth trying if you wonder what the local ethnic groups and tea farmers from the Lincang region are enjoying on their own.

 Weight: